 - Groups: The platform allows you to create and manage your students in groups.
 You can add students to a group in bulk, create unique sign-up links, and run progress reports for cohorts.
 Additionally, you can assign cohort managers, which is incredibly convenient if you are training external organizations.

 - Live Classes: The platform supports live lessons through its Zoom integration.
 With it, you can schedule your live session within Thinkific, and your students can attend the session from within the course player.

 - Community: Thinkific has a native community feature where you can create dedicated spaces for different cohorts.
 Within a community space, your learners can start new discussions, engage with existing posts, attend live events, and much more.

 On top of these features, Thinkific has an app store with dozens of third-party apps.
-So if a feature isn’t available on the platform, there’s a high likelihood that you’ll find an app for it.
+So if a feature (e.g., gamification) isn’t available natively on the platform, you can find an app for it.

-Regarding Thinkific pricing, it offers four subscription plans, including a free one.
-However, when it comes to creating cohort courses, you’ll need to be subscribed at least to the Pro plan, which costs $99/month.
+Regarding Thinkific pricing, it offers five subscription plans, including a free one.
+However, to access the cohort learning features, you’ll need to subscribe to the Start plan, which costs $99/month.